iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 - defining - by following on-chain governance - which secrets are accessible to a specific enclave.

 To reach a higher level of security on the production environment, the iExec SMS runs inside an enclave.

-The consequences are fairly easy to explain: if this enclave is lost, everything it contains is lost as well!
-To ensure security for your secrets, the SMS has been designed so nobody can retrieve the secrets it holds - even iExec, the root-privilege user, can't retrieve the secrets they don't own.
-These secrets are only exposed outside the enclave when they are sent to the CAS over a RA-TLS channel to create the Scone session.
-Please remember to keep your secrets locally in case the enclave is lost.
-Otherwise, nobody will be able to restore them.

-As a reminder, a Scone enclave is protected by its application hash (AKA [MrEnclave](../help/glossary#mrenclave)) and the machine hardware.

 Below is a graph showing how the secrets and session mechanism works:
 ```mermaid